 Here are some quick tips I’ve learned over many picnics across countless beaches … since you might already be going to the camping store to get your little table you might also pick up a small shovel.
 They used to call them entrenching tools and you can find a decent quality one for cheap (don’t get the plastic ones) they can make setting up your beach area very fast and efficient, especially when getting that beach umbrella all set up.

 Next, since carrying a large beach Umbrella is a pain in the A$$ and usually fall out of the wagon I’ve found a simple solution.
 Depending on the size of your umbrella you can get strong cases to store and transport your umbrella.
-If your umbrella is not to big then look for a used tripod stand case from a photography store.
+If your umbrella is not too big then look for a used tripod stand case from a photography store.
 They’re tough and zip up to hold heavy equipment plus they have a lot of handles to make carrying easier.

-In the end I’ve found that the best way to picnic on the beach or anywhere else is just to “Keep it Simple”; from the decor to the food, keep it simple and easy.
-Opt for foods that can easily be eaten with your hands, easily packed away after you nibble for a while and are easy to transport.
+In the end, I’ve found that the best way to picnic on the beach or anywhere else is just to “Keep it Simple”; from the decor to the food, keep it simple and easy.
+Opt for foods that can easily be eaten with your hands, easily packed away after you nibble for a while, and are easy to transport.
 When you try to get to elaborate it actually tends to take some of the fun out of it in my opinion.
-Most people will appreciate a nice simple set up and lets face it, they should be impressed when they see your beautiful beach blanket and a little table set with yummy goodies all shaded by the perfect beach umbrella.
-The whole thing will be fun, tasty and picture perfect.
+Most people will appreciate a nice simple set up and let’s face it, they should be impressed when they see your beautiful beach blanket and a little table set with yummy goodies all shaded by the perfect beach umbrella.
+The whole thing will be fun, tasty, and picture-perfect.